 - Oakwood Hospital & Medical Center’s Total Joint Replacement Program earns a "Gold Seal of Approval" from the Joint Commission on Accreditation of Healthcare Organizations.
 OHS is the only health care system in Michigan to have two hospitals awarded the approval; Oakwood Hospital - Taylor received the award in 2005.

 - The Oakwood Surgical Pavilion and Heart and Vascular Center open in January on the campus of Oakwood Hospital & Medical Center as part of $200 million dollar renovation project to OHMC started in 2003.

 - OHS is the first healthcare system in the state of Michigan to use the da Vinci S Surgical Robotic System.
 The revolutionary technology has a variety of surgical applications including gynecological, cardiovascular and urological.

-- Oakwood Southshore Medical Center engages in a $64 million expansion titled the “Southshore Promise.”
+- Oakwood Hospital - Southshore engages in a $64 million expansion titled the “Southshore Promise.”
 The project includes the building of a new pavilion to bring expanded medical services to the downriver area.

 - In June, Oakwood Healthcare, Inc. and Wayne State University in Detroit sign an affiliation agreement to create an academic and clinical care partnership of national renown.

 - Oakwood Hospital & Medical Center is one of 176 hospitals ranked in U.S. News & World Report's 17th annual America's Best Hospitals 2006.
 OHMC achieves a ranking of 43 out of 50 top hospitals for its expertise in the specialty area of respiratory disorders.

 - For the second year in a row OHS is recognized as an AARP’s 2006 Best Employers for Workers Over 50, jumping up to 8th place.